Book One of the Heritage Series:

-"I do not know why he is coming, he didn't say."
-Harry replied plainly, "But I am hoping that he will take me away for the remainder of the summer."
+"I do not know why he is coming; he didn't say," Harry replied plainly.
+"But I am hoping that he will take me away for the remainder of the summer."

 "Who the blazes is in our garden?"
-UncleVernon exclaimed and began to walk towards the door, "Petunia call the police, they are trespassing."
+Uncle Vernon exclaimed, walking towards the door.
+"Petunia, call the police.
+They're trespassing."

 "Vernon," Aunt Petunia hissed.
 "It's his godfather."

-"I do not know," Harry said.
+"I don't know," Harry said.

 "Vernon, help me with Dudders," Aunt Petunia said quickly.
-"We will take him up to his room, but I want you both out of here as soon as possible!"
+"I want you both out of here as soon as possible!"

-"Sirius," Harry said with a sigh of relief, "What are you doing here?"
+"Sirius," Harry said with a sigh of relief.
+"What are you doing here?"

-"What is going on Sirius?"
+"What's going on Sirius?"
 He asked.

 "Do you remember what Dumbledore had me do the night I left Hogwarts?"
 Sirius asked.

 "Exactly that," Sirius said.
-"I will not go into the details, but the old friends were all members of the Order of the Phoenix.
-It's a secret society that was created to combat Voldemort and his followers.
-But you will hear more about that later."
-Sirius said with a look at the time.
-"The reason you have been stuck here for a month is because the protective magic around this house may now be tested for the first time.
-Lily's protection not only protects you, but your Muggle relatives as well.
-You have to spend a minimum of two to three weeks every year here to recharge the protections.
-Dumbledore wanted you to stay longer to make sure that they were at their maximum strength; this is unfortunately one of the safest places for you.
+"I will not go into the details, but the old friends were all members of the Order of the Phoenix, a secret society that was created to combat Voldemort and his followers, but you will hear more about that later.
+The reason you have been stuck here for a month is because the protective magic around this house may now be tested for the first time.
+Lily's protection not only protects you, but your Muggle relatives as well, but you have to spend a minimum of two to three weeks every year here to recharge the protections.
+Dumbledore wanted you to stay longer to make sure that they were at their maximum strength as this is, unfortunately, one of the safest places for you.
 Even so, I have been fighting to get you out of here as soon as it was possible."

 "How will we be getting there?"
 Harry asked.

 "Hello again, Petunia.
 I have not seen you since the day James and I attempted to invite you to your sister's wedding.
-I will not be spending much longer in this house, Harry is just getting his things and then we will both be leaving."
-He then crossed to the front door, opened it slightly and called in a singsong voice, "Nymphadora?"
+Do not worry: I will not be spending much longer in this house.
+Harry is just getting his things and then we will both be leaving."
+Crossing to the front door, he opened it slightly and called in a singsong voice, "Nymphadora?"

-"Sure, how long will the flight be?"
+"Yes.
+How long will the flight be?"
 He asked.

 Harry couldn't help but relish in the freedom of being up in the air on his broom.
 After being confined to Little Whinging for a month, this was paradise.
-Sirius seemed to be enjoying his flight too.
-Harry noticed that he seemed very good at riding; he wondered if that came from practice last year.
-He had ridden bare back once and it had been an unsettling experience, but Sirius looked at ease.
+Sirius seemed to be enjoying his flight too, and Harry noticed that he seemed very good at riding; he wondered if that came from practice last year.
+He had ridden bareback once and it had been an unsettling experience, but Sirius seemed to be at ease.